-Championship Class/Level Horses BD BE BS (e) Rider Eligibility (not permitted) Horse Eligibility National Championships Senior and Intro Up to 35 Prelim Points 0 points at Novice or above 0 BHS Stage 4 Coach or above (a), (c) Rider cannot have competed at BE Novice or Elementary Dressage or above in the current or previous calendar year BD or BRC.
+Championship Class/Level Horses BD l BE BS (e) Rider Eligibility (not permitted) Horse Eligibility National Championships Senior and Intro Up to 35 Prelim Points 0 points at Novice or above 0 (0) BHS Stage 4 Coach or above (a), (c) Rider cannot have competed at BE Novice or Elementary Dressage or above in the current or previous calendar year BD or BRC.
 Horses cannot have competed in Novice or above in the current or previous calendar year BD or BRC.
 Junior Senior Prelim, BD Tests 7, 13 and 14 Unlimited Prelim Points Up to 35 points at Novice 0 points at Elementary or above BHS Stage 4 Coach or above (a), (c) Rider cannot have competed at BE Novice or Elementary dressage or above in the current or previous calendar year BD or BRC.
 Horses cannot have competed in elementary or above in the same competition year BD or BRC Senior Prelim BD Test 18 Unlimited Novice Points 0 points at Elementary or above (c) Junior Prelim Unlimited Prelim Points Up to 35 points at Novice 0 points at Elementary or above (c) Horses cannot have competed in elementary or above in the same competition year BD or BRC Novice Unlimited Novice Points Up to 35 Elementary Points 0 points at Medium or above (c) Elementary Unlimited Elementary Points Up to 35 Medium Points 0 points at Adv.
-Medium or above (c) Medium Unlimited Medium Points Up to 35 total points at Adv.
-Medium or above (c) Advanced Medium Unlimited Adv.
-Medium Points Up to 50 total points at Advanced or above Prelim Riding Test Unlimited Prelim Points Up to 35 Novice Points 0 points at Elementary or above BHS Stage 4 Coach or above (a), (c) Rider cannot have competed at BE Novice or Elementary dressage or above in the current or previous calendar year BD or BRC.
-Novice Riding Test Unlimited Novice Points Up to 35 Elementary Points 0 points at Medium or above (c) Pairs Unlimited Elementary Points Up to 35 Medium Points 0 points at Adv.
-Medium or above (c)
+Medium or above (c) Medium No Limit € Advanced Medium No Limit Prelim Riding Test Unlimited Prelim Points Up to 35 Novice Points 0 points at Elementary or above BHS Stage 4 Coach or above (a), (c) Rider cannot have competed at BE Novice or Elementary dressage or above in the current or previous calendar year BD or BRC.
+Novice Riding Test Unlimited Novice Points Up to 35 Elementary Points 0 points at Medium or above (c) Pairs No Limit €

-(a) Qualification not to have been gained within the past ten years (formerly BHSI and above) (b) refers to active riders of BD during the last 3 calendar years (c) Riders who have competed under FEI Rules in the relevant discipline in the last 5 calendar years.
+(a) Qualification not to have been gained within the past ten years (formerly BHSI and above)

+(b) refers to active riders of BD during the last 3 calendar years (c) Riders who have completed under FEI Rules in the relevant discipline in the last 5 calendar years.
 (FEI tests at BD National Competitions are not run under FEI rules.
-BD International only are run under FEI rules)
+BD International only are run under FEI rules).
+For Eventing restrictions at AE70, AE80, AE90, CT70, CT80, HT70, HT80, HT90, CC70, CC80 and CC90 applies to 3 and above only.
+For AE100, HT 100 and CC100 applies to 4 and above only.